 This program is similar to TAP, except that it is for students registered for 3-11 credits.
 APTS is the primary mode used for students close to finishing their degree requirements.
 IDC has very limited funds that are available for this program.
 Applications can be obtained in the Financial Aid Office and students who have exceptional need should apply.
 You must also apply for TAP for income verification purposes.
 Awards cannot exceed tuition costs and cannot exceed the total of other state, federal, and non-governmental aid, which the Commissioner of Education determines to be duplicative of the part time award.

 |FX||Failure, repeated course|

-For students who are repeating courses, the following policy is effective for all courses taken after January 1, 1992.
-A student may retake a course previously failed and request a grade of FX.
-Only the second grade in that course will count in the determination of a grade point average.
-The transcript will show both grades; the original will be marked FX.
-A student may exercise this option no more than once for a given course and for no more than two courses totaling no more than six credits.
-FX requests must be made in the final semester of completing degree requirements.
+A student may retake a course previously failed and request a grade of FX for the first attempt.
+Only the second grade in that course will count in the determination of a GPA.
+The grade report will show both grades, with the original marked FX.
+A student may exercise this option in order to meet graduation requirements no more than once for a given course and for no more than two courses totaling no more than six credits.

 Total Loans: $161,180